b00nb0b/blog/_posts/2014-07-21-Using-Head.js-to-lazy-load-assets-after-grunt-usemin-run.md

 </body>
 ```

 This little addition to a otherwise 100% usual `<script>` element tells the browser to NOT block on loading this resource.
 Furthermore Safari has added a `defer` attribute which behaves exactly like `async` except one difference: `defer` guarantees that the execution order of the scripts is exactly like their occurrence order in the html. `async` doesn't to something like this.
-The scripts could be executed absolutly random.
+The scripts could be executed absolutely random.

 ##### 2. Using a script loader